How to Use our Signals

 Leverage

-It is also possible to use leveraged investments with the Two Corner Timing signals via a margin loan, funds that are designed to track a multiple of the Nasdaq 100's performance, or index futures or options.
-You can see the results of a typical 2x leverage (what many funds offer) with the "Long & Short w/ 2x Leverage" option on our Performance page.
+It is possible to use leveraged investments with the Two Corner Timing signals via a margin loan, funds that are designed to track a multiple of the Nasdaq 100's performance, or index futures or options.
 While any investment has its risks, it should be noted that the risk of leveraged investments typically rises faster than the return of those investments.
 Two Corner Timing LLC makes no recommendation about what leverage an investor should or should not employ (because we make no investment recommendations).
-All results shown on twocornertiming.com are for unleveraged long & short investments, excepting the Performance page options.
+All results shown on twocornertiming.com are for unleveraged long & short investments.

 Combining Signals

-The official signals are generated at the market close and backtests use the closing value of the Nasdaq 100.
+Most official signals are generated at the market close, and backtests use the closing value of the Nasdaq 100.
 This performance can only be approximated by trading either before or after the close.
 Some investments may be traded after the official market close.
 They generally stay near the closing price, though this may not always be the case.

 It is also possible to wait until the next day and trade at or near the market open.
 Some mutual funds offer morning trades in addition to the typical closing trade.
 These opening or near-opening trades should use the signal from the previous day's close.
-The performance of next-morning trading hasn't been as good as closing trading, but is still well worth doing.
+The performance of next-morning trading isn't as good as closing trading, but is still worth doing.

 For the benefit of those trading before the the market close, or for anyone else who's interested, the "Current Signal" page in the members' section includes a graph of the day's Nasdaq 100 index plotted against ranges that determine the closing signal.
 A sample of this graph is shown below.
 While the index may move between different ranges throughout the day, the final signal is only determined by its closing value.
 An investor planning on trading an early signal can use this graph to help decide if that signal is near a cutoff point and likely to change before the close.